 Doctors in Belarus say that a four week holiday boosts the children’s immune systems for at least two years, helping them to resist, or recover from, serious illness.
-Each summer Chernobyl Children’s Project (UK) brings children to Britain for a recuperative holiday.
-It also organises holidays in clean parts of Belarus for children whose disabilities make it difficult for them to travel.
+Every summer until 2019 Chernobyl Children’s Project (UK) has brought children to Britain for a recuperative holiday, and organised holidays in clean parts of Belarus for children whose disabilities make it difficult for them to travel.

 Most of the children we bring to the UK are in remission from leukaemia or cancer.
 They are chosen by an organisation in Minsk called ‘Children in Trouble’ (CIT) which is run by parents of children with cancer.
 Holidays abroad are vital for their children, particularly in their teens, when many fall ill for a second or third time, and the death rate is very high.